Yuan-ManX/audio-development-tools/README.md

 * [pd-hvcc](https://github.com/timothyschoen/pd-hvcc) - Creating a gen~-like environment for Pd, based on the Heavy compiler.
 * [Kuroscillators](https://github.com/nolanlem/Kuroscillators) - MAX/MSP objects for audio and rhythmic synthesis using networks of coupled oscillators.
 * [ascii-audio](https://github.com/kylophone/ascii-audio) - Generates PCM audio from an ASCII string.
 Text is visible on the spectrogram image.
+* [BelaMiniMoogEmulation](https://github.com/lbros96/BelaMiniMoogEmulation) - A digital implementation of the Minimoog analog synthesizer with anti-aliased waveforms and a recreation of the moog ladder filter.

 ## <span id="sa">Spatial Audio (SA)</span>